Bhavin Rabari as Samay

 What do you hope the viewers take away from this film?

 We are going through such a grim time, and somewhere I feel that our film is a little bit about hope.
 There is abundant use of nature in it and ingrained ideas regarding recycling, love for friends and family.
 I have no idea how it will be received.
 It was very tough to finish this film during the pandemic.
-But I hope people come out of it somewhat happy, and that for a couple of hours they were taken back to the time of simplicity and innocence.
+But I hope people come out of it somewhat happy, and that for a couple of hours, they are taken back to the time of simplicity and innocence.

 How have you been coping with the pandemic personally?